AstralButOnGitHub/Balalalatro/Joker-Art-Guide.md

 Also; [Anti(Ante)-Aliasing](https://en.wikipedia.org/wiki/Anti-aliasing) Can be good in moderation but using art programs that don't allow for low to no Anti-Aliasing Can make the image look muddy.

-Also Also; Often times with pixel art using [Hue Shifting](https://www.reddit.com/r/PixelArt/comments/hhqx71/guide_to_hue_shifting/) is Ideal but The Joker Cards don't really use it!
-So keep that in mind.
+Also Also; Often times with pixel art using [Hue Shifting](https://www.reddit.com/r/PixelArt/comments/hhqx71/guide_to_hue_shifting/) is Ideal but The Joker Cards don't really use it! (afaict) So keep that in mind.

 1 last thing: Have Fun!